-I am one of the newer members of the Newstead team, having completed my Vet Nursing certificate in 2011.
+I completed my Vet Nursing certificate in 2011.
 Hamilton has always been my home town, my previous employment was in childcare, but when my children (I have 3), outgrew that stage of life, I decided to try something new – my love for animals drew me in this direction.

 I have 2 dogs and 3 cats – 2 of them I have acquired since beginning at Newstead and a turtle named Squirt.
 I love coming to work and never knowing what the day may bring.